Infinite Atomized Semilattices: Preliminaries

-This shows that if an atomization of the freest models exist, it will remain an atomization for the freest model after we add any atom.
-We now show that atomizations for these freest models do exist.
+This shows that if an atomization of the freest models exist, it will remain an atomization for the freest model after we add any number of atoms.
+In particular, the set of all atoms defined over $C$ would atomize $F_{C;T}(\emptyset)$.
+We now show that atomizations for these freest models do exist and can be as small as $|C|$.

 \begin{proposition} Let $C$ be a set of constants and let $T$ be a set of terms over $C$.
 Let $A = \{\psi_c :< \{c\}\mid c\in C\}$.
 Then $A$ atomizes $F_{C;T}(\emptyset)$. \end{proposition}

 \begin{proof} Remember that the freest model $F_{C;T}(\emptyset)$ is characterized by the property that $F_{C;T}(\emptyset) \models s\le t$ if and only if $C(s)\subseteq C(t)$.
 Let us show that $A$ indeed is an atomization for $F_{C;T}(\emptyset)$.